The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 Wrong.

-68% show rate means 32% of booked calls never happen.
-That’s roughly 29 missed calls monthly.
+In his case, the real bottleneck was show rate: a 68% show rate meant 32% of booked calls never happened, which worked out to roughly 29 missed calls every month.

 But there was a bigger bottleneck hiding underneath.